slevinas/zigi_qa_wolf_take_home/README.md

 This means whether we hire you is based on how you do during our interview process, not on your previous experience (or lack thereof).
 Note that you will also need to pass a background check to work here as our customers require this.

-### How can I help my application stand out?

-We've found that our best hires have been the most enthusiastic throughout our process.
-If you are very excited about working here, please feel free to go above and beyond on this assignment.